 “Mrs. George E. Chamberlain, 58, widow of the late Senator George Chamberlain who also served two terms as governor of Oregon, died at the Royal Court apartments here last night after a week’s illness,” the article began.

-According to her death certificate, Carolyn B. Chamberlain was 59 when she died, not 58.
-Adding insult to injury, the obituary misspelled her first name as “Caralyn,” an error repeated on her gravestone at the Arlington National Cemetery.
+According to her death certificate, Caralyn B. Chamberlain (as her name was written on the document) was 59 when she died, not 58.
+The obituary used the spelling repeated on her gravestone at the Arlington National Cemetery.

 America’s first female governor went down in history as a secretary to her late husband.